 - a.
 The College reserves the right to deny the use of its facilities to Outside Individuals or Groups seeking to rent or use College space.
 Any such denial shall be based on objective criteria set forth below and not the viewpoint of the Outside Individuals or Groups. - b.
 Rental fees will be charged, and additional contractual obligations will apply.
 Only designated facilities are available for such use and rental.
 A list of the designated facilities available for rental is available from The Office of the President. - c.
 Except as permitted by rental under paragraph 3.b., Outside Individuals or Groups are permitted to engage in expressive activity on campus only subject to the requirements in paragraph 3.d below and only in designated outdoor areas ("Free Speech Areas").
 A list of the Free Speech Areas is available from the Office of the Dean of Student Affairs.
 Before engaging in expressive activity on campus, Outside Individuals or Groups must make a reservation no more than fifteen (15) and no less than seven (7) days in advance with the Office of the Dean of Student Affairs using the Reservation Form provided.
 Reservations will not be denied based on the content or viewpoint of the proposed expressive activity.
-Reservations will be denied only based on one or more of the following reasons:
+Reservations will be denied only based on one or more of the following reasons: - i.

-- i.
 The requested Free Speech Area has already been reserved for the date and time requested. - ii.
 The proposed expressive activity would violate one or more of the requirements listed in paragraph 3.d below. - iii.
 The Reservation Form contains material misrepresentations. - iv.
 The request was not submitted within the required timeframe set forth above. - v.
 The requesting Outside Individual or Group has previously engaged in violent, destructive or unlawful activity on campus. - d.
 Any expressive activity by Outside Individuals or Groups on campus within the Free Speech Areas shall be subject to the following reasonable requirements: - i.
-The activity must not substantially disrupt previously scheduled campus events. - ii.
-The activity must not block access to campus buildings. - iii.
-The activity must not obstruct vehicular or pedestrian traffic. - iv.
-The activity must not substantially disrupt College operations. - v.
-The activity must not constitute unlawful activity. - vi.
-The activity must not create a clear and present threat to public safety, according to the College's police or security department. - vii.
-The activity must not involve violence against persons, threats of violence against persons, or damage to property. - viii.
-The activity must not involve the sale or promotion of commercial goods and services. - ix.
-The Outside Individuals or Group must not continue to engage in conversation with individuals after being informed that such individuals do not want to participate in conversation. - x.
-The activity must not involve the creation of an audio or video recording of any person without such person's permission.
+The activity must not substantially disrupt previously scheduled campus events.4 - ii.
+The activity must not block access to campus buildings.

-&lt;sup>4 The expression of competing viewpoints or multiple speakers in proximity to each other does not, without more, constitute a substantial disruption.
+The expression of competing viewpoints or multiple speakers in proximity to each other does not, without more, constitute a substantial disruption.